1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-Presbyesophagus is a condition in which the esophageal muscles weaken and peristalsis slows as a result of aging, making swallowing slower or more difficult.
+Presbyesophagus is a condition in which the muscles of the esophagus weaken and the peristaltic movements slow down with age, causing swallowing to become slower or more difficult.

 The ICD-9 code for presbyesophagus is 530.8.

-Common symptoms include trouble swallowing solids or liquids, a sensation of food sticking in the chest, mild chest pain or pressure, slower movement of food to the stomach, heartburn, and acid reflux.
+Common symptoms include difficulty swallowing solids or liquids, a sensation of food being stuck in the chest, mild chest pain or tightness, slower movement of food to the stomach, heartburn, and acid reflux.

-Presbyesophagus occurs mainly due to age-related weakening of esophageal muscles.
-It can also be associated with hiatal hernia and long-term acid reflux (GERD).
+The condition mainly develops due to age-related weakening of the esophageal muscles.
+It may also be linked to hiatal hernia and chronic acid reflux (GERD).

-Treatment options include dietary modifications (soft foods, small bites), swallowing therapy with a speech therapist, acid-reducing medications, endoscopic dilation of strictures, and, in rare cases, surgery.
+Treatment may include dietary modifications such as soft foods and smaller meals, swallowing therapy with a speech-language pathologist, acid-reducing medications, endoscopic dilation for strictures, and in rare cases, surgical correction.

 Yes.
-Many patients with presbyesophagus also have a hiatal hernia, which can further impair esophageal function and contribute to symptoms.
+Many people with presbyesophagus also have a hiatal hernia, which can further affect esophageal function and contribute to symptoms.

-Search online for "presbyesophagus specialist near me" or contact GastroDoxs in Houston to schedule an evaluation with our experienced gastroenterologists.
+You can search online for “presbyesophagus specialist near me” or contact GastroDoxs in Houston for an evaluation with experienced gastroenterologists.

-Diagnosis typically involves endoscopy to visualize the esophagus, a barium swallow study to assess motility, and esophageal manometry (motility testing) to measure muscle contractions.
+Diagnosis typically includes an endoscopy to view the esophagus, a barium swallow study to assess motility, and esophageal manometry (motility testing) to measure muscle contractions.

 Yes.
-Home management strategies include eating slowly, taking small bites, chewing thoroughly, sitting upright during and after meals, and avoiding hard-to-swallow or dry foods.
+Home management includes eating slowly, taking small bites, chewing food thoroughly, sitting upright during and after meals, and avoiding hard-to-swallow or dry foods.

 Related Blogs